oslego/blogpost-reference-box/understanding-reference-box.md

 If unspecified, the default reference box for a shape is `margin-box`.
 The CSS shape rule above is equivalent to `shape-outside: circle(50%) margin-box;`.

-The `margin-box` reference box means that a shape is positioned in a virtual box defined by the outer edges of the host element's margin properties.
+The `margin-box` reference box means that a shape is positioned in a virtual box defined by the outer edges of the host element's margin.
 The origin of the coordinate system is at the upper left corner of this box, with the X axis going from left to right and the Y axis going from top to bottom.

 We didn't specify a margin in our sample yet, so the `margin-box` reference box does not extend beyond the element.
 It's still ok to imagine the origin of the coordinate system for the shape placed at the upper-left corner of the element.